-To explain this list, first off I don’t like U stemed cams, finding that they tend to get trashed (bent out of shape), and are also pretty rigid if bent against the cam axis (or visa versa - basically sideways).
-Metolius probably do the best job at producing good U stem cams with their Power Cams but for my money a cam that’s flexible and resistant to bending and twisiting damage under load has to have a single stem.
+To explain this list, first, I don’t like U stemmed cams, finding that they tend to get trashed (bent out of shape), and are also pretty rigid if bent against the cam axis (or visa versa - basically sideways).
+Metolius probably do the best job at producing good U stem cams with their Power Cams but for my money, a cam that’s flexible and resistant to bending and twisting damage under load has to have a single stem.

-Added to that list I’d probably go for a 13.75 (or there abouts) camming angle, and sling colours that conform with sizing norm.
+Added to that list I’d probably go for a 13.75 (or thereabouts) camming angle, and sling colours that conform with the sizing norm.

 So what about the cams?